-Closing a credit card.
+Closing a credit card

-“A lot of people are well-meaning and think ‘I don’t need this wallet full of plastic, I’m going to close this account and cut up this card,’” says Gail Cunningham, vice president of membership and public relations for the National Foundation for Credit Counseling.
+A lot of people are well-meaning and think it’s best to get rid of credit cards they are not using.
 Closing a credit card can hurt your score because it removes a line of credit and raises your credit utilization ratio (the amount of credit you’re using versus your total available credit).
-If you want to streamline your finances by closing a credit card, Cunningham suggests closing the card with the smallest limit, as that will impact your credit utilization ratio the least.
+If you want to streamline your finances by closing a credit card, close the card with the smallest limit, as that will impact your credit utilization ratio the least.

-Not paying your taxes.
+Not paying your taxes

-Applying for too much credit at once.
+Applying for too much credit at once

-When you shop for a mortgage or a car loan, the lender pulls your credit report (what’s known as a “hard pull”) and those inquiries appear on your credit history.
-“You don’t want a lot of inquiries because that’s a red flag to the lender that you’re desperate for credit,” says Cunningham.
-Fortunately, inquiries within the same 14-day period show us a single inquiry, so try to compare options within that window if you can.
+When you apply for credit, whether it is a mortgage, a car loan, or a credit card, the lender pulls your credit report (what’s known as a “hard pull”), and those inquiries appear on your credit history.
+You don’t want too many inquiries on your report because lenders see them as a red flag that you’re desperate for credit.
+Inquiries within the same 14-day period show us a single inquiry for mortgages and car loans, but not for credit cards and personal loans.

-Defaulting on your cell phone bill.
+Defaulting on your cell phone bill

-Even small collections issues like an unpaid cell phone bill can lower your score.
-“If you don’t pay your cell phone bill and it goes to collections you lose your cell phone and you’ve hurt your credit,” says Rod Griffin, director of public education at the credit bureau Experian.
-Here’s the kicker: paying off a collections doesn’t make it disappear.
-“Don’t be mistaken into thinking that paying it off will make that activity go away,” says Cunninham.
+One unpaid cell phone bill can lower your score.
+If a bill goes to collections, it can appear on your report and damage your score.
+Here’s the kicker: paying off collections doesn’t make it disappear.
+Don’t think that paying it off will make that activity go away.
+You can negotiate a removal from your credit report with debtors, but it is not an automatic thing.
 In fact, late payments and collections can remain on your credit report for seven years.

 Enough about actions that can hurt your score.
 Let’s look at one that doesn’t.